Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 A different brand may rotate differently on your eye, settle in a different position, or feel different after several hours of wear.
 This matters more with toric lenses because the astigmatism correction has to stay aligned correctly.
 A lens that looks similar on paper may not perform the same way once it is on the eye.

 Before switching to another daily toric lens, ask your eye doctor to confirm the fit and update your contact lens prescription if needed.
-This is especially important if you are changing from hydrogel to silicone hydrogel, switching manufacturers, or moving to a lens with a different stabilization design.
+This is especially important if you are changing from hydrogel to silicone hydrogel contact lenses, switching manufacturers, or moving to a lens with a different stabilization design.

 Occasional blur after blinking can happen with toric contact lenses because the lens briefly moves before returning to its intended position.
 Unlike standard contact lenses, toric lenses contain astigmatism correction that must stay aligned correctly on the eye.
 If the lens rotates too much or takes too long to stabilize, vision may appear blurry for a few moments.